Hunting zebra in Africa

-Hunting zebra in Africa is far more difficult than a hunter would expect.
+Know that hunting zebra in Africa is far more difficult than a hunter would expect.
 Zebra have fine-tuned hearing and smelling and have exceptional eyesight.
-Because zebra are herd animals it is very hard to approach a herd unseen and a shot should be taken as soon as one is presented.
+Because zebra are herd animals they are very hard to approach unseen.
+A shot must be taken as soon as one is presented.

-This is the one specie that is also incredibly difficult to sex.
-The sexual organs of the stallion are situated far back on the abdominal area making it almost impossible to observe when the animal is relaxed and not urinating.
+This is the one specie that is incredibly difficult to sex.
+The sexual organs of the stallion are situated far back on the abdominal area.
+This makes it almost impossible to observe when the animal is relaxed and not urinating.

 The vital organs area is situated low in the chest making it rather easy to wound one of these striped animals.
 It is legal to hunt zebra with the correct permissions.